hnn4abo/ctf/timisoaractf-2018-quals/b64/README.md

 ```

 This will give us some info!
 From the first line we see that in the 6 bits 'v' encodes the first one is 0.
 Similarly, for '8' - the third bit is 0, and for 'A' - the fifth bit is zero.
 Ok, that's something.
-We do that for all the chunkschars .
+We do that for all the chunks.

 Let's take a look on those bitmaps: